freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Two-factor device
 ^^^^^^^^^^^^^^^^^

-*Two-Factor Authentication* is used when connecting to different parts of the SecureDrop system.
-Each admin and each Journalist needs a two-factor device.
-We currently support two options for *Two-Factor Authentication*:
+Two-factor authentication is used when connecting to different parts of the SecureDrop system.
+Each Administrator and each Journalist needs a two-factor device.
+We currently support two options for two-factor authentication:

 * Your existing smartphone with an app that computes TOTP codes (e.g. FreeOTP `for Android <https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp>`__ and `for iOS <https://apps.apple.com/us/app/freeotp-authenticator/id872559395>`__).